tseastmond/fuzzylink/README.md

 # FuzzyMatching

+This repository contains a set of tools for matching records together when no exact key exists between the two records.
+These tools include fuzzy matching of records based on string or numerical characteristics (matching.py) and matching of places in records based on geographic distance (distance_matching.py).

+## matching.py

-A Python program implementing fuzzy matching between two sets of records.
+This is a Python program implementing fuzzy matching between two sets of records.

-This takes a Pandas DataFrame with potential duplicate rows and matches them based on the columns you specify.
+It takes a Pandas DataFrame with potential duplicate rows and matches them based on the columns you specify.
 It then returns two dataframes, one with matched observations and one with unmatched observations.
 It requires at least one column on which to make an exact match and allows